-- 2. St. Croix River Basin TMDL: Over a period of seven months, the St. Croix Basin Team, made up of federal, state and local technical experts, learned how to better integrate civic engagement into the TMDL Implementation Plan for Lake St. Croix.
-This led to the inclusion of civic engagement as a key strategy for meeting water quality goals in the many watersheds that drain to Lake St. Croix, including the initiation of five farmer-led watershed projects. - 3.
-Civic Engagement as a Strategy/BMP in Southwest Minnesota: Several projects are utilizing Minnesota Extension civic engagement planning tools in conjunction with other sciencebased frameworks as guideposts for a systematic and holistic approach to community engagement.
+- Civic Engagement as a Strategy/BMP in Southwest Minnesota: Several projects are utilizing Minnesota Extension civic engagement planning tools in conjunction with other science-based frameworks as guideposts for a systematic and holistic approach to community engagement.
 These projects aim to assemble local work groups that are better equipped to collaborate with agencies, while ensuring local ownership of the process.
-Among the eight projects involved so far, Hawk Creek, Yellow Medicine River and Chippewa River recently received InCommons/Bush Foundation support to pilot this approach.
+Among the eight projects involved so far, Hawk Creek, Yellow Medicine River and Chippewa River recently received InCommons/Bush Foundation support to pilot this approach. - Chisago County Water Planning: Chisago County develops a Local Water Plan every 10 years and updates that plan every five years.
+The process of updating the plan has involved significantly more citizen and stakeholder engagement than ever before.
+Interviews, surveys, community dialogues and a highly involved Water Policy Team are making the updated Water Plan a stronger document that better reflects the concerns and desires of county residents.